Jhih-Ciang/Jhih-Ciang.github.io/_pages/lab.md

 ---

-Welcome to the Computer Vision and Intelligence (CVI) lab!
+Welcome to the Computer Vision and Intelligence lab!
 Here are the amazing individuals who make up our team: